 The Respondent: This is the at-risk individual who is the subject of the petition.
 If approved, the respondent is the individual who will be temporarily separated from their firearm.

-Why don’t CARR orders violate my Second Amendment right?
+Why doesn’t temporary transfer violate my Second Amendment right?

 Your right to own a firearm is protected by the Second Amendment.
 And like any other similar right, it can have reasonable restrictions.
 These limits – such as prohibiting violent felons from owning firearms – are necessary to ensure the safety of your family, your community and beyond.

-In the case of CARR orders, what makes the restriction reasonable is its temporary nature.
+In the case of temporary transfer, what makes the restriction reasonable is its temporary nature.
 It’s also a preventive measure.
 If an individual does take harmful action with a firearm, that might be considered a felony.
 People with felony records do not have the right to bear arms.
-So, think of CARR Orders as an “in-between” step to avoid behavior that could revoke the right to bear arms entirely.
+So, think of temporary transfer as an “in-between” step to avoid behavior that could revoke the right to bear arms entirely.

 Do criminal records include CARR Orders?